Wickham Market

+Wickham Market Iron Works

+The Wickham Market Iron Works was an industrial site in Wickham Market that grew during the nineteenth century.
+The site had belonged to the Crane family and John Whitmore father Nathaniel Minter had a small millwright business here until his death in 1812.
+Whilst his widow, Elizabeth, kept the business going, hiring workers as appropriate, John completed his apprenticeship as a millwright.
+In 1827 he married Harriet Crane and launched his business with an announcement in the Ipswich Journal.
+By 1864 Whitmore and Sons employed 200 workers.
+By 1868 the company became Whitmore and Binyon a partnership which survived for 33 years until 1901 when the company was wound up.
+The Iron Works was sold realising just under £500 and by 1903 little was left of the site except the office buildings.

 Wickham Mill

-Wickham Mill is a grade II* listed watermill dating from the 18th century.
+Deben Mill, also known as Wickham Mill is a grade II* listed watermill dating from the 18th century.
 The machinery is complete and in working order.
-In 1893 mill owner Reuben Rackham purchased a Whitmore and Binyon horizontal condensing steam-engine for his mill, priced at £25,000, to drive the entire plant.
+In 1893, mill owner Reuben Rackham purchased a Whitmore and Binyon horizontal condensing steam-engine for his mill, priced at £25,000, to drive the entire plant.
 The engine was installed in July 1893 and the entire plant was operational by October of the same year.
 The engine was last worked in 1957 and was subsequently moved to Museum of East Anglian Life in Stowmarket as a gift of Edward and Robert Rackham, Rueben Rackham's sons.

 Wickham Market Hoard

-In 2009 it was announced that one of the largest Iron Age coin finds had been discovered at a site near Wickham Market.
+In 2008, one of the largest Iron Age coin finds was discovered at a site near Wickham Market.